 Specifically, we are a "transitional independent living" program, designed for struggling young men and women ages 18 to 25 who need a safe, supportive learning environment, assisting and supporting the "transition" into adulthood.

 Left to their own devices, young adults with mental health problems and disabilities are not equipped to manage the demands of the "real world."
 Mental health issues don't affect only adults.
-Children, teens and young adults may possess mental health dilemmas too.
+Children, teens and young men and women may possess mental health dilemmas too.
 It's a fact that of all people with mental health problems, three out of four displayed symptoms before the age of 24 years old.
 You will be glad to know that ATC offers access to both psychiatric/dual diagnosis therapy, and a 12-step program for sober living.

 Our remedying program reestablishes the ~copeadj3~ young adult back to a "pathway" that leads to long-term prosperity.
 ATC customizes each student's plan to fit their individual and particular needs.
-The special interests, educational requirements, and personal career goals of each student is taken into consideration.
+The special interests, educational requirements, and personal career goals of each client is taken into consideration.

 Georgia Gap Year Programs

-Here At The Crossroads, our students advance through our "Pathways" program.
+Here At The Crossroads, our clients advance through our "Pathways" program.
 The Pathways were created to counsel our students with a personal experience of success.
 Both educational and career progression is the fundamental element enabling continued and long-term success.
 ATC's Pathways Program is broken down into four distinct areas: Independence, Healthy Living, Spiritual Awareness, and Strengthened Relationships.
 When our young adult students realize the significant "life values" from each area, they in-turn advance toward maturity and independence.

 The Pathways to Independence: Life mentors and coaches present assistance to our students regarding their daily schedule, educational, vocational, and work skills coaching.